jponf/dremo/README.md

 dremo
 =====

-Simple resource monitor oriented to monitorize the resources of a distributed system
+Simple resource monitor oriented to monitorize the resources of different machines

+## Structure ##

+The "monitor" have two main components the broker and the monitors.

+To run the broker simply execute the the file:

+	src/srv.py

+To run a monitor execute the file:

+	src/cli.py

+To see all the possible parameters add the flag **-h** when executing any of the components.

 ## Requirements ##